jordansissel/sysadvent/2011/17/article.md

 understanding you!
 It sucks.
 It increases tension and distrust.

 Like I said, you probably don't have time to work with each person (or group) to design a common terminology.
 You have stuff to do.
+What other options do you have?

 My best recommendation here is to study everyone.
-Watch what they say, how they say it, and what you think they mean.
+Watch what they say, how they say it, and what you think they mean when they say something.
 Study their reactions when you say things.
 If they appear confused, ask and clarify.
 Don't treat them like they're an idiot.
-Speaking loudly and slowly doesn't help anyone, ask what is confusing, ask what needs clarification and definition.
+Speaking loudly and slowly doesn't help anyone; ask for what is confusing, and ask what needs clarification and definition.

 Know your audience.